project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 Overview
 --------
-The march_input_device is the software running on the |m4| exoskeleton input device.
-The input device is used to give input to the software running on the |m4| exoskeleton.
+The march_input_device is the software running on the |march| input device.
+The input device is used to give input to the software running on the |march|.

 Communication
 -------------
-The communication between the input device and the |m4| exoskeleton is done with `rosserial <http://wiki.ros.org/rosserial>`_.
+The communication between the input device and the |march| is done with `rosserial <http://wiki.ros.org/rosserial>`_.
 This can be run wired via usb cable or wireless via wifi connection.

 Sending messages